Indian locomotive class WDM-2: Origin

-Production History
+Production history

 The first few prototype WDM-2 locomotives were imported, with locomotive number 18040 being assigned the first WDM-2 of India.
 The need for a large number of locomotives quickly was deemed paramount.
 After Banaras Locomotive Works (DLW) completed construction of its factory in Varanasi, production of the locomotives began in India.
 The first 12 locomotives were built using kits imported from ALCO (order no. D3389) in the United States.

-The first diesel loco assembled in DLW was locomotive number 18233 and the first fully-built WDM-2 from DLW was 18299.
+The first diesel loco assembled in DLW was locomotive number 18233 and the first fully built WDM-2 from DLW was 18299.
 After that DLW started manufacturing WDM-2 locomotives from their own components.
 Since then over 2,800 locomotives have been manufactured with 16887 being the last locomotive in the series.

 Although ALCO went bankrupt, DLW Varanasi successfully adapted the technology and produced many upgraded versions which were exported to many Broad Gauge countries.
 Later a number of modifications were made and a few sub-classes were created.
 These include WDM-2A, WDM-2B and WDM-3A (formerly WDM-2C).
 A few WDM-2 locomotives had been rebuilt by Diesel Loco Modernisation Works (DLMW) in Patiala, Punjab.
 These are fitted with DBRs produced by Daulat Ram Engineering.

-Service History
+Service history

 The whole batch of WDM-2 imports went all to the Diesel locomotive shed at Katni (KTE).
 Locomotive number 18040 was first loco in the series, but 18042 was the first WDM-2 unit to be commissioned.
 By 1967 the first express trains were being hauled by the WDM-2 instead of steam locomotives.
 Trains like the Himgiri express and Tamil Nadu express were hauled entirely by WDM-2 units.
 One of the most important express trains hauled by the WDM-2 class was the Mumbai Rajdhani express.
 By the 1980s the WDM-2 class was hauling most of the passenger and freight trains in India.

 The WDM-2 locomotives have a maximum speed of 120 km/h, restricted to 100 km/h when run long hood forward.
+The last 3 pure units are based at Abu Road.